JaimeHyland/Mellifera/README.md

 - As Elise hasn't got a clue about the hive systems commonly used in countries outside the DACH area, localising to other languages can wait at least until she's got a bit of data on how beekeeping is done in other parts of Europe.

-- While Elise's market is extremely well-defined and online advertising may well therefore be very easy to target, Elise's lack of resources forbids her from considering it, though she might at a later stage, depending on her initial success, either use her own profits or talk to suppliers, possibly including Tomáš, about subsidising future efforts in this area.
+- While Elise's market is extremely well-defined and online advertising may well be very easy to target with near total precision, Elise's lack of resources forbids her from considering it, though she might at a later stage, depending on her initial success, either use her own profits or talk to suppliers, possibly including Tomáš, about subsidising future efforts in this area.

-- She should keep in mind the large number of youtuber and blogger beekeepers using various languages and with varying numbers of followers, possibly offering free products to the most relevant and authoritative of them, in the hope that her wares might end up being showcased on such output.
+- She should keep in mind the large number of youtuber and blogger beekeepers all over the world, using various languages and with varying numbers of followers, possibly offering free products to the most relevant and authoritative of them, in the hope that her wares might end up being showcased on such output.
 She'll have to bone up on the applicable law and on platform provider rules on advertising (paid for either in cash or in kind).
 Again, this is something for the future rather than an immediate priority.

-- Elise decided not to create a marketing survey (using Survey Monkey or any other similar online service) for the moment for three reasons:
+- Elise decided not to create a marketing survey (using Survey Monkey or any other similar online service) for the moment, for three reasons:
   1. she doesn't yet have a suitable list of identifiable respondents
   2. she isn't yet sure precisely what questions she needs to ask
-  3. she has other things to be getting on with (not least some pretty challenging programming)
+  3. she has other things to be getting on with (not least some pretty challenging coding)
 >> She has, however, made a mental note to consider creating and sending out such a survey when she has a viable list of respondents and a bit of clarity on exactly what it is she wants to know.

 - Elise has a phobia of committing to spending money when she's not sure how much the total is going to be, so she's liable to keep clear of pay-per-click advertising until she can be very sure that it's going to substantially more than pay for itself.